-For the first time in over a decade I slept straight through eight hours, and I don’t think I even twitched.
+For the first time in over a decade, I slept straight through eight hours, and I don’t think I even twitched.
 Ever since my deployment to Iraq, four hours of sober sleep would be the best I could ever muster.
 That morning when I woke up the whole world was different.
 Instead of trying to filter the sounds and identify threats, I was perceiving things much more clearly than before.
 The sun was brighter.
 I was actually hearing the birds chirping.
 Most importantly, I was not angry at all the next day, for anything.
 At that point I knew I had to have cannabis in my life.

 Eventually I got up the courage to start attempting my own grows.
 I would have classified my work prior to working for Grant as “hobbyist”.
 After about 4 grows, I was becoming super in love with my new girl Mary Jane.
 I was growing her, studying her, and always just in awe of her plant structure.
 I suddenly received news that one of my Brothers had made an attempt on his own life.
 This news really drove a point home for me.
-Though I have had many challenges after retirement, I dodged the bullet of post service suicide ideations.
+Though I have had many challenges after retirement, I dodged the bullet of post-service suicide ideations.
 Cannabis has spared me that horror.

 I was able to talk with Grant a couple times before he knew I was actually “casing” his joint for future employment.
-Of course as a customer due to cleanliness and legal issues I wasn’t able to witness the grow first.
+Of course as a customer, due to cleanliness and legal restrictions, I wasn’t able to witness the grow first.
 However, you could tell that when Grant talks about cannabis, he is talking about his first true love.
 This was the man I wanted to work for!
 Nikki earned my loyalty when she started hitting me up about how to take care of the vets.
-I knew I was lucky enough to find where I belonged on the first shot!”
+I knew I was lucky enough to find where I belonged on the first shot!

 His Service Continues